bray22/Olympus_Assessment/README.md

 POST /api/Movies/return: Return movies.
 Send a JSON array of movie titles in the request body.
 Example Request:
 ["Inception"]
-License
-This project is licensed under the MIT License.
-For more details, please refer to the LICENSE file.

 Instructions for Use
 Modify the <repository-url>: Replace this placeholder with the actual URL of your project repository.
 Update License Information: If you choose a specific license, ensure to include or link to it.
-Add Any Additional Features or Notes: If you implement new features or changes, remember to update the README accordingly.
-Feel free to customize any sections based on your specific project details or personal preferences!

-markdown
-Copy code

-### Improvements Made:
-1. **Structured Instructions**: Used numbered lists for clarity in the setup process.
-2. **Clear Descriptions**: Added headings for each step and clarified the commands and their purposes.
-3. **Enhanced Usage Instructions**: Made the usage section more user-friendly by breaking down the actions a user can take.
-4. **Consistent Formatting**: Ensured that code snippets and JSON examples are clearly formatted for easy readability.
-5. **Accessibility for Users**: Provided tips for debugging and inspecting the application in a user-friendly manner.

-This format should improve readability and provide a smoother experience for users setting up and using your application.